OlleLindgren/html-to-table/README.md

 # html-to-table
-Repository for parsing html files as tables, and writing to excel files.
+Repository for parsing html files as tables (in pd.DataFrame format), and writing to excel files.

 ## Dependencies
 ```